Seymour, Indiana: Government

 Mayors are elected by city-wide election every four years from qualified candidates who are residents of the city.
 The first mayor of the city was Captain George Greene, a native of Kentucky, a veteran of the Mexican-American War, and a close ally of Meedy Shields.
 The City Hall has operated out of the former Southern Indiana Telephone and Telegraph Company since 1985.

-In 2019, a local businessman, former city councilman, 1996 graduate of Seymour High School, and 1998 graduate of Ivy Tech, Matthew Nicholson was elected to his first term as mayor.
-He carried the election with 1,963 (59.3%) votes versus challenger Rexanne Ude who received 1,350 (40%) votes.
-Since his election, in addition to his official duties, Nicholson has joined the board of directors for Main Street Seymour, Indiana and regularly contributes to the local newspaper.
+In 2019, a local businessman and former city councilman Matthew Nicholson was elected to his first term as mayor.
+He won the election with 1,963 (59.3%) votes versus challenger Rexanne Ude who received 1,350 (40%) votes.
+In addition to his official duties, Nicholson has joined the board of directors for Main Street Seymour, Indiana and regularly contributes to the local newspaper.

 The seven-member city council is the legislative body for the city and has the exclusive responsibility of passing or changing local laws, resolutions, orders, and motions for the city's government.
 As the fiscal body, the council has the authority to levy certain taxes and it has the sole responsibility of adopting a city budget each year.
 The council also appoints members to certain boards and commissions that serve the community in various areas.

-A chronological list of mayors of the city of Seymour includes;
+A chronological list of mayors of the city of Seymour includes: